November 13, 2017

 Mineral Girls are doing something different in a genre now inundated with the same twelve-song-post-breakup-inspired records that everyone has become so painfully accustomed to in this new wave of emo music.
 That alone should be appreciated on top of the fact that these songs are genuinely well crafted, meaningful, and self-reflective to an uncomfortable degree.
 If you’ve been looking for something to change up your perception of emo in 2017, you’ll find it in this is the last time every time.

-Catch the Mineral Girls at Snug Harbor on Friday, November 17.
+Catch the Mineral Girls at Petra’s on Monday, December 12.